Munich: Parks

-River surfing is a popular sport in Munich.
-The Flosskanal wave in the south of Munich is less challenging.
-A well visited surfing spot for experienced surfers is the Eisbach standing wave, where the annual Munich Surf Open is celebrated on the last Saturday of July.

 Culture

 Language

 German is spoken and understood in and around Munich.
 While the German language has many dialects, so-called "Standard German" or "High German" is learned in schools and spoken among Germans, Austrians and in some parts of Switzerland.
 A speaker of a Low German dialect in Hamburg may find it difficult to understand the dialect of a Bavarian mountaineer.
-The Bavarian dialects are recognized as regional language and continues to be spoken alongside Standard German.
+The Bavarian dialects are recognized as regional languages and continue to be spoken alongside Standard German.